 - Meeting with employers, to ensure that she has the most up-to-date information on the job market.

 - Organise the in-house careers fair.

 As well as conventions, Ms Palmiero arranges trips to universities as well as residentials.
 Recent examples include an engineering residential at Imperial College London and a Medilink residential which were both paid for by the college.

 Ms Palmiero also offers advice with Higher National Certificates (HNC) and Higher National Diplomas (HND) as an alternative to the standard university route.

-The service also helps students write their personal statement to ensure they maximise their chances of getting into the University that they wish to attend.
-Unifrog also ensures that students can receive feedback on their personal statement from their ALPS mentor whom can give online feedback throughout the application period.
+The service also helps students write their personal statement to ensure they maximise their chances of getting into the university that they wish to attend.
+Unifrog also ensures that students can receive online feedback on their personal statement from their ALPS mentor throughout the application period.